-Saunders & Co was founded by Robert Louis (R L) Saunders who was originally a licensed land broker.
+Saunders & Co was founded by Robert Landell (R L) Saunders who was originally a licensed land broker.
 Mr Saunders later became qualified as a Barrister and Solicitor and commenced practice in 1922 with a staff of two.

 The practice was first housed in Hereford Court, on Hereford Street between Colombo Street and Oxford Terrace.
 The staff numbers grew as the practice expanded until, in the late 1920s, Mr Saunders employed 13 staff.
 One particular employee, by the name and title of Baron de Montalk apparently found the hurly burly of legal practice in the colonies not to his liking, so returned to England to become, in later life, a poet of some note.